ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     ![Current Hierarchy](../img/EditorManual/Weapons/advanced/hierarchy5.png){: .center loading="lazy" }

-3. Open the script, and let's begin adding code!
+3. Open the script, and let's begin adding code.
 This section is relatively short compared to the camera zoom section, as headshot logic is largely built into Core already.

     1. First off we'll want the usual reference to the weapon at the top of our script: